Sambridda/Palm-Oil-System-Design/README.md

 Once the demand-driven multi-tank queue was validated, a new operational requirement emerged: one of the three T10 vessels needed to be carved out as dedicated palm olein storage rather than continuing to melt palm oil.
 Palm olein solidifies at a much lower temperature (≈24°C, versus palm oil's 36°C) and, once liquid, needs comparatively little energy to stay that way — so simply leaving it in the shared rotation would have distorted the tank-scoring system's assumptions, which were derived entirely around palm oil's higher-energy melt behaviour.

-The fix required restructuring at the piping level, not just the control level: the original **shared water header** across the three T10 tanks was replaced with an **individualised feed per tank**, gated by a manual ball valve in series with an automated control valve.
-This is what makes it possible to designate one tank as a dedicated, isolated PO (palm olein) store — automatically excluded from the melting rotation, manually hard-isolated as a physical safeguard, and dispensed only via operator-triggered HMI pulses — without touching the piping or control logic of the other two tanks.
+The fix required restructuring at the piping level, not just the control level — on the **oil side**, not the hydronic heating side.
+The original design drew all three tanks' oil off a **single shared feed pipe**; this revision gives each tank its **own dedicated oil pump and feed line**, gated by a manual ball valve in series with an automated control valve.
+The water/hydronic heating circuit itself is unchanged.
+This individualised oil feed is what makes it possible to designate one tank as a dedicated, isolated PO (palm olein) store — automatically excluded from the melting rotation, manually hard-isolated as a physical safeguard, and dispensed only via operator-triggered HMI pulses — without touching the piping or control logic of the other two tanks.

 This single change cascaded into a full re-architecture of the plant's priority logic (see below) and its fault-detection philosophy (Section 4).